mvollmer/cockpit-design-elements/elements.md

 avoided.
 If necessary, Cockpit should clean up itself and restore the state to what it was before the operation was started, or silently adjust the operation to skip the parts that have already been done.

+### The standard Cockpit Card

+[Something about a card with a optional description list at the top and a optional table at the bottom, and buttons and a kebab.
+If your object can be presented with that, it's fine to use it.]

+[The standard stack/grid of cards?
+Main card of the stack without border?
+Collapsing cards in the stack?]

+### Tables and data lists

+[More about tables, data lists, expander rows, putting actions into tables.]

+[No buttons in table rows, all actions in a kebab.]

+[No whole row hovering and clicks, navigate with links in the first column.]